mouliveera/learnwithUs/Mar-2k23-cka-trainings/README.md

 `NOTE: The main difference between a ReplicaSet and a Deployment in Kubernetes is that a Deployment provides declarative updates to manage replicas of your application and is responsible for managing the overall lifecycle of your application, while a ReplicaSet is focused on maintaining a specific number of replicas for a given pod template.`

+## 18 Mar 2023
+`kubectl apply`: This command applies a configuration file to the Kubernetes cluster.
+It can be used to create, update, or delete resources in the cluster.

+`kubectl get`: This command is used to retrieve information about Kubernetes resources.
+For example, *kubectl get pods* will retrieve a list of all running pods in the cluster.

+`kubectl describe`: This command provides detailed information about a Kubernetes resource.
+For example, *kubectl describe pod <pod-name> -n namespace* will provide detailed information about a specific pod.

+`kubectl logs`: This command retrieves logs from a container running in a pod.
+For example, *kubectl logs <pod-name> -n namespace* will retrieve logs from the first container in a pod.

+`kubectl exec`: This command is used to execute a command in a running container.
+For example, *kubectl exec -it <pod-name> -n namespace -- <command>* will execute a command in the first container in a pod.

+`kubectl delete`: This command is used to delete a Kubernetes resource.
+For example, *kubectl delete pod <pod-name> -n namespace* will delete a specific pod.

+`kubectl create`: This command is used to create Kubernetes resources from a YAML or JSON file.
+For example, *kubectl create -f <file-name>.yaml -n namespace* will create resources defined in the specified YAML file.

+## What we discussed
+#### Where do we use the deployment pods
+Here are some reasons why Deployments are commonly used for stateless applications:
+`Easy scaling:` Deployments allow you to easily scale the number of replicas (pods) that are running your application.
+This is particularly useful for stateless applications because they can handle multiple replicas of the same pod without any data conflicts or consistency issues.
+`Pod identity:` Pods managed by a Deployment are anonymous and interchangeable.
+This means that if a pod fails, it can be replaced by a new pod with new name and IP without any consideration for its identity.Pod identity is important because it determines which pod is responsible for managing which data.